 Missouri Suicide Prevention Conference

-This virtual event is brought to you by the Missouri Department of Mental Health, Missouri Behavioral Health Council and Community Counseling Center.
+This hybrid event is brought to you by the Missouri Department of Mental Health, Missouri Behavioral Health Council and Community Counseling Center.

 We hope you will join us!
 If you have any questions, please contact us at firstname.lastname@example.org.

 Sue Klebold is the mother of Dylan Klebold, one of the two shooters at Columbine High School—a tragedy that saddened and galvanized the nation.
 Prior to publishing A Mother’s Reckoning, Sue spent 15 years after the tragedy excavating every detail of her family life, and trying to understand the crucial intersection between mental health problems and violence.
 Instead of becoming paralyzed by her grief and remorse, she became a passionate and effective agent working to advance mental health awareness and intervention.

 She participated in presentations, co-chaired conferences at the state and national levels, volunteered on local non-profit boards for suicide prevention organizations, and wrote about the experience of surviving a loved one’s murder-suicide.
 Sue is a member of the National Loss and Healing Council of the American Foundation for Suicide Prevention (AFSP), and is a member of the National Suicide Prevention Lifeline Lived Experience Subcommittee.
 Sue is currently not available on Facebook, Twitter or any other social media platform.